Estimated reading time: 6 minutes

-Churches of all sizes are struggling with getting members back in church and growing their membership.
+Churches of all sizes seek to grow their membership.
 Churches strive to grow because of the Great Commission.

 “Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to follow all that I commanded you; and behold, I am with you always, to the end of the age.”
 Matthew 28:19-20